ruby-grape/grape/README.md

 ### Declared

 Grape allows you to access only the parameters that have been declared by your `params` block.
+It will:

-It filters out the params that have been passed, but are not allowed.
+  * Filter out the params that have been passed, but are not allowed.
+  * Include any optional params that are declared but not passed.

 Consider the following API endpoint:

 ````ruby
 format :json